 Almost a quarter of the Estate is woodland and forest.
 This is a source of timber, including conifers, oak, sweet chestnut and willow.
-The Estate and farm are involved in Entry Level Stewardship schemes to maintain wild field margins for wildlife and wild bird seed plots, and Higher Level Stewardship schemes for heathland regeneration.
-This commitment is manifest as a long-standing partnership with the RSPB at Pembury Woods: 850 acres of estate woodland is managed there as a nature reserve.
+The Estate and farm are involved in a range of stewardship schemes for heathland regeneration and to maintain wild field margins for wildlife and wild bird seed plots.
+This commitment to conservation has manifested as a long-standing partnership with the RSPB at Pembury Woods: 850 acres of Estate woodland is managed there as a nature reserve.

 In 2014, a 64-acre 19MW solar farm was commissioned on Estate land adjacent to the Tonbridge-Paddock Wood railway.
 This now generates enough energy annually to power over 5,000 homes in the local area.
 Solar panels have been placed on the farm buildings at Hadlow Place Farm generating the electricity required to run the cold stores and farm buildings, and exporting to the grid.
 Estate timber is harvested to supply a small district heating system of 199 KW at Hadlow Place Farm.